US advances to W Championship final against Canada

 The U.S. team extended its shutout streak in World Cup or Olympic qualifying matches to 32 games.

 “I think we need to be overall sharper,” Sonnett said about facing Canada.
-“I don’t think our team’s very satisfied that win.
-There’s a lot that we need to focus on.,”
+“I don’t think our team’s very satisfied with that win.
+There’s a lot that we need to focus on.”

-A few veterans remain, including Alex Morgan and Becky Sauerbrunn, who both started on Thursday.
+A few veterans remain, including Alex Morgan and Becky Sauerbrunn, who both started Thursday.

 Morgan had the team’s best chances early on.
 One of her opportunities, a left-footed shot, went wide left in the 13th minute.